GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Results

-To construct the \textsc{GUIrilla-Task} dataset, we deployed our automated crawler on 12,298 macOS applications using an open dataset of MacAppStore apps by \cite{BibEntry2025May}.
-Out of these, 1,108 applications were installed, supported the macOS Accessibility framework and yielded interaction graphs.
-The resulting dataset spans a wide range of domains including productivity, creative tools, system utilities, and developer software, which ensure diverse coverage across common UI paradigms.
-The final dataset contains 27,171 tasks across 23 app genres (see Figure \ref{fig:applications-tasks-per-category}).
-Each task pairs a full-desktop screenshot with the corresponding accessibility tree and specifies a concrete interaction (mouse click or keyboard input).
-Tasks range from simple actions such as “open settings” to function-level instructions like “change your working hours to end at 18:00”.
-Each task is classified into task type (e.g., navigation, settings) and element category (e.g., button, menu, input field).
+Each task corresponds to a concrete user interaction (mouse click or keyboard input) paired with a full-desktop screenshot and the associated accessibility tree state.
+Tasks range from simple navigational actions (e.g., “open settings”) to higher-level functional instructions (e.g., “change your working hours to end at 18:00”).
+Tasks are annotated with task type (e.g., navigation, settings) and target element category (e.g., button, menu, input field).

-The detailed statistics of the collected dataset, along with a representative sample and details on entry attributes are listed in Appendix \ref{appendix:dataset-stats}.
-We ran the crawler pipeline on a cluster of four 16 GB RAM M1 Mac Mini machines running macOS 14.7.5 Sonoma, as well as two MacBook Pros.
-Each machine supported parallel exploration environments per host.
+Additional dataset statistics, representative samples, and entry attributes are provided in Appendix~\ref{appendix:dataset-stats}.
+Data collection was performed on a cluster of four M1 Mac Mini machines (16\,GB RAM) running macOS 14.7.5, as well as two MacBook Pros, with multiple parallel exploration environments per host.